Luxcium/questrade-ts/README.md

 npm install --save-exact questrade-ts@latest
 ```

-### Currently, this API does not have any test suites installed and is therefore not to be considered ready for production
+### Currently, this API does not have any test suites installed

 [![Coverage Status](https://coveralls.io/repos/github/luxcium/questrade-ts/badge.svg?style=flat&branch=master)](https://coveralls.io/github/luxcium/questrade-ts?branch=master) [![CII Best Practices Summary](https://img.shields.io/cii/summary/3222?label=Best%20Practices)](https://bestpractices.coreinfrastructure.org/en/projects/3222)

-Until version 1.0 breaking change occur at minor version change 0.X.0, Please make sure to open a [GitHub issues](https://github.com/luxcium/questrade-ts/issues) for anything problematic to help us during the development phase of this project. use the `--save-exact` flag until the version 1.0.x Using the caret (circumflex accent`U+005E`) ^0.X.Y on a version stating with 0.x should not upgrade to folowing minor version but to have full control make sure you unsing that flag or `-E` and then to upgrade to a new latest version use `@latest` i.e. `npm i --save-exact questrade-ts@latest`. alternatively you may use `--no-save` to prevents saving to dependencies at all.
+Please make sure to open a [GitHub issues](https://github.com/luxcium/questrade-ts/issues) for anything you fell is not exactly as described on this page or [Questrade Page](https://www.questrade.com/api/documentation/getting-started).
+No test suite is curently implemented but all the examples on this page have been tested manually and did not generated any errors.

 **To obtain or provide feedback (as bug reports or enhancements):** [visit our GitHub Issue page](https://github.com/Luxcium/questrade-ts/issues)
 **To contribute to this project:** [visit the GitHub Repo page of the project](https://github.com/Luxcium/questrade-ts)